Skip to content

 Hermitage gets 'first' Outsider Art Museum in the Netherlands

-The Hermitage Amsterdam has something 'new': a new museum space in the museum on the river Amstel will be home to the 'first' Outsider Art Museum in the Netherlands from 17 March.
+The Hermitage Amsterdam has something 'new': a new museum space in the museum on the Amstel river will be home to the Netherlands' 'first' Outsider Art Museum from 17 March.
 With artworks by national and international Outsider artists.
 Excuse me, new?
 Does the museum not know at all that Zwolle once had a similar museum, with an extensive collection of outsider art?
 Outsider art returns with this...

 One hundred artists exhibit art for low prices in Enschede